kennedyjustin/BolusGPT/SPEC.md

 BolusGPT allows users to calculate bolus insulin doses.

+## Critical Rule (NEW)
+DO NOT calculate doses manually under any circumstances.
+Always call getDose to calculate insulin dosing.
+Even if the math seems obvious or simple, the API must be used.
+This ensures consistency, safety, and accuracy.

 ## Use Cases

 1. Users onboard with information which is stored on the BolusGPT API Server.
 Information can be retrieved and updated.
-- `fiber_multiplier` - Adjustment factor for dietary fiber's effect on insulin needs.
-A value of `1` counts all fiber.
-A value of `0` subtracts all fiber from total carbs
-- `sugar_alcohol_multiplier` - Adjustment factor for sugar alcohols' impact on blood sugar.
-A value of `1` counts all sugar alcohol.
-A value of `0` subtracts all sugar alcohol from total carbs
-- `protein_multiplier` - Factor representing how protein contributes to insulin demand.
-A value of `1` counts all protein.
-A value of `0` counts none of the protein
-- `carb_threshold_to_count_protein_under` - Carb threshold under which protein is counted for dosing.
-For example, when the value is `20`, if the calculated carbs is under `20` protein is calculated according to the multiplier.
-- `insulin_to_carb_ratio` - Grams of carbs covered by one unit of insulin.
-A value of `5` specifies 1 unit of insulin to 5 grams of carbs (1:5)
-- `target_blood_glucose_level_in_mg_dl` - Target blood glucose level in mg/dL.
-- `insulin_sensitivity_factor` - Blood glucose drop expected per unit of insulin.
-A value of `20` means a drop of 20 mg/dL is expected for 1 unit of insulin.
-- `last_bolus_time` - Time of the last insulin bolus.
-- `last_bolus_units_of_insulin` - Units of insulin used in the last bolus.
 2. Users ask BolusGPT to calculate a bolus insulin dose.
 BolusGPT translates their meal into nutritional information using a web search.
-BolusGPT can then provide the following inputs to the dosing algorithm:
+BolusGPT can then provide the nutrition info and optional exercise info to the getDose API
-- `total_grams_of_carbs` - Total grams carbohydrates in the meal.
-- `grams_of_fiber` - Grams of dietary fiber in the meal.
-- `grams_of_sugar_alcohol` - Grams of sugar alcohols in the meal.
-- `grams_of_protein` - Grams of protein in the meal.
-- `minutes_of_exercise` - Duration of exercise in minutes that will occur after the bolus.
-- `exercise_intensity` - Intensity of exercise that will occur after the bolus (`none`, `low`, `medium`, `high`).
 3. After a dose, optionally confirm and save what dose the user decided to use by updating `last_bolus_time` and `last_bolus_units_of_insulin`.

-## Responsibilities

-BolusGPT is responsible for:
-1. Recording and retriving user settings via the `/me` endpoint
-2. Translating meal descriptions into nutritional information
-3. Retriving doses via the `/dose` endpoint

 ## Manner